elcodi/docs/cookbook/installation/dependent-bundles.md

 }
 ```

 And that's it.
-You kernel will instance your `ElcodiCartBundle` bundle and all
+Your kernel will instance your `ElcodiCartBundle` bundle and all
 its dependencies.

 > This method will work as well, even if the Bundle has no dependencies or is